 Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 No symptoms of overdose with CEPROTIN have been reported.

 Pharmacotherapeutic group: group antithrombotic; ATC Code: B01AD12

 Protein C is a vitamin K-dependent anticoagulant glycoprotein which is synthesised in the liver.
-It is converted by thrombin/thrombomodulin-complex on the endothelial surface to activated protein C (APC).
+It is converted by thrombin/thrombomodulin-complex on the endothelial surface to APC.
 APC is a serine protease with potent anticoagulant effects, especially in the presence of its cofactor protein S. APC exerts its effect by the inactivation of the activated forms of factors V and VIII which leads to a decrease in thrombin formation.
 APC has also been shown to have profibrinolytic effects.

 The intravenous administration of CEPROTIN provides for an immediate but temporary increase in plasma levels of protein C. Replacement of protein C in protein C deficient patients is expected to control or - if given prophylactically - prevent thrombotic complications.